Free Guy: Possible sequel

-On August 14, 2021, following the film's successful first-day box-office gross, Reynolds confirmed that Disney wanted a sequel.
+In August 2021, following Free Guys successful first-day box-office gross, Reynolds confirmed that Disney wanted a sequel.
 In March 2022, Steve Asbell, president of 20th Century Studios, said a script was being submitted shortly and called the sequel "a fantastic story".
 Comer has expressed interest in returning for a sequel, stating, "I would honestly jump at the chance to be back on a set with all those guys.
-[The first movie] was such a joyous experience -- so to hear that that may be in the cards sound like a ton of fun."
+[The first movie] was such a joyous experience – so to hear that that may be in the cards sound like a ton of fun."

 In September 2023, Levy said the story for the sequel was being revised in response to the film Barbie.
 Levy stated, "We are developing a sequel, but the truth is that you now have Barbie that has obviously left a mark about a character in a fictional world who comes to self-awareness.
 So, we're only gonna make Free Guy 2 if it's different than the first movie and if it's different from other movies."